-The cost of tiling can also vary depending on which particular area of your house you need to be tiled on.
-Here’s a breakdown of the different areas in your house and their associated tiling costs:
+The cost can also vary depending on which particular area of your house you need to be tiled on.
+Here’s a breakdown of the different areas in your house and their associated costs:

-#1- Indoor – If the costs for indoor and outdoor tiling projects are compared, it will be clear that indoor tiling costs more because of the intricacies involved.
+#1- Indoor – If the costs for indoor and outdoor projects are compared, it will be clear that indoor costs more because of the intricacies involved.
 For example, you need to cut out vent spaces on the floor and electric socket spaces on the walls.
-There’s a lot of cutting involved, especially in bathroom tiling.
+There’s a lot of cutting involved, especially in bathroom tiling

 #2- Outdoor – For floor tiling, you will spend $300 or more to tile a 10 square meter area with ceramic tiles.
 Using porcelain or wood tiles will require almost twice that amount.
 Labour rates cost about $40 for every square meter but the cost may vary.